Democratic Party (Mongolia): 2020 parliamentary election

-2021 Presidential election
+2021 presidential election

-In the 2021 Mongolian presidential election, DP fell to the third place with only 6.37% of the popular vote and thus lost the presidency.
+In the 2021 presidential election, DP fell to the third place with only 6.37% of the popular vote and thus lost the presidency.
 The MPP secured a landslide victory with 72.02% of the popular vote.
-The Social democratic Right Person Electorate Coalition (RPEC) finished second.
+The social democratic Right Person Electorate Coalition (RPEC) finished second.

-In early 2022, DP selected ex-President Khaltmaagiin Battulga as its new chairman but due to party's internal division his selection was challenged and Battulga's official filing with the Supreme Court has been stalled.
+In early 2022, DP selected ex-president Khaltmaagiin Battulga as its new chairman, but due to the party's internal division his selection was challenged and Battulga's official filing with the Supreme Court was stalled.